oikos-cash/oikos/README.md

 Users are able to withdraw their fees in any nomin currency that we support.
 Users are entitled to fees once they've issued synthetic assets (to help create the economy generating the fees) and waited for a complete fee period to elapse (currently 7 days).
 Issuers are incentivised to maintain the ratio of collateral (OKS) to assets such that the assets in circulation are generally only worth 20% of the value of the Oikos Network Tokens backing them up via a penalty for being over 20% collateralised.
 This allows pretty severe price shocks to OKS without threatening the value of the assets.

-We have also invented a nomin currency called XDRs (Oikos Drawing Rights, loosely modeled on SDRs from the UN).
+We have also invented a nomin currency called ODRs (Oikos Drawing Rights, loosely modeled on SDRs from the UN).
 Its exchange rate is derived by looking at a basket aggregate of currencies to avoid biasing towards any particular fiat currency.
 Fees are stored in this currency, and users can hold these assets if they want to lessen the impact on their holdings from a particular fiat currency changing in value.

 Now that we have an `exchange()` mechanism that allows users to switch between assets, it made sense to move the fee logic out the asset token into its own standalone contract.
 This allows us to have more complex fee collection logic as well.